adrienv1520/denvar/README.md

       - sometimes very useful.

     Cons :
-      - too long and in fact a bit repetitive
+      - too long and in fact a bit repetitive.

     See [npm flower](https://github.com/AdVg/npm-flower) project example using only npm as build tool.